Thick Chocolate Chip Cookies

 • Add the light brown sugar and white caster sugar and beat together until just combined.
 Try not to over-mix at this stage otherwise the butter will become too soft.

-• Mix in both of the eggs.
+• Mix in both of the eggs and the vanilla extract.
 The mixture won't look very appealing at this stage but don't worry it will do soon!

 • In a separate bowl, stir together the self-raising flour, plain flour, salt and baking powder until well mixed.
 Tip into the butter mixture and fold everything together until it forms a thick cookie dough.